And I passed by thee, and saw thee:

 Matthew 1, 20

-The angel relieved Joseph of his fear when he instructed him to take Mary into his home as his lawful wife, but not to normally co-habit with her: “Joseph son of David, do not be afraid to take Mary home as your wife” (Matthew 1:20).
+The angel relieved Joseph of his fear when he instructed him to take Mary into his home as his lawful wife, but not to normally co-habit with her: “Joseph son of David, do not be afraid to take Mary home as your wife” (Mt 1:20).
 In the Greek translation of the original Hebrew, the prepositional phrase “to take home as your wife” reads ‘paralambano gunaika.’
-This shows that there was no need for the angel to tell Joseph that he shouldn’t be afraid to “come together” with his wife (bo-e-lei-ha imma) or “lay with” her (vai-yish-kav imma) (Genesis 30:3, 16-17), since the couple had already agreed on having a chaste marriage.
+This shows that there was no need for the angel to tell Joseph that he shouldn’t be afraid to “come together” with his wife (bo-e-lei-ha imma) or “lay with” her (vai-yish-kav imma) (Gen 30:3, 16-17) since the couple had already agreed on having a chaste marriage.
 And since Mary didn’t commit adultery, Joseph was permitted by law to “take her home” as his lawful wife, regardless of whether the couple had intended to have conjugal relations and children of their own.

 Anyway, the original Greek phrase does not refer to having conjugal or sexual relations unlike the Hebrew phrases above.
 If Mary and Joseph had intended to have children of their own by the time of the Annunciation, the angel would have told him not to fear “coming together” or “laying with” his wife in the conventional marital sense.
 But Joseph should be assured that their marriage was still morally valid before God, because not only did Mary conceive Jesus by the Holy Spirit, but also the couple shall not have conjugal relations and any children of their own.
 Thus, Joseph mustn’t be afraid to formally solemnize the marriage and ‘take his wife into his home’ for fear of violating the moral law so long as the couple live together but remain continent.